DataFire/Integrations/integrations/generated/azure_resources_policyassignments/README.md

 #### Input
 * input `object`
   * policyAssignmentId **required** `string`: The ID of the policy assignment to get.
-Use the format '/{scope}/providers/Microsoft.Authorization/policyAssignments/{policy-assignment-name}'.
+Use the format '{scope}/providers/Microsoft.Authorization/policyAssignments/{policyAssignmentName}'.
   * api-version **required** `string`: The API version to use for the operation.

 #### Output
 * output [PolicyAssignment](#policyassignment)

 ### PolicyAssignments_CreateById
-Policy assignments are inherited by child resources.
-For example, when you apply a policy to a resource group that policy is assigned to all resources in the group.
-When providing a scope for the assigment, use '/subscriptions/{subscription-id}/' for subscriptions, '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}' for resource groups, and '/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/{resource-provider-namespace}/{resource-type}/{resource-name}' for resources.
+This operation creates or updates the policy assignment with the given ID.
+Policy assignments made on a scope apply to all resources contained in that scope.
+For example, when you assign a policy to a resource group that policy applies to all resources in the group.
+Policy assignment IDs have this format: '{scope}/providers/Microsoft.Authorization/policyAssignments/{policyAssignmentName}'.
+Valid scopes are: management group (format: '/providers/Microsoft.Management/managementGroups/{managementGroup}'), subscription (format: '/subscriptions/{subscriptionId}'), resource group (format: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}', or resource (format: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/{resourceProviderNamespace}/[{parentResourcePath}/]{resourceType}/{resourceName}'.

 ```js